wp-plugins/hulvire-aktuality/readme.txt

 Last proper working version.

 = 1.1 =
-Upgrade some bugs and functionality.
+Fixes some bugs and functionality

 = 1.0 =
-Very first version.
+The very first version - the basic construct of the plugin

 == Arbitrary section ==